Statuses in Latin with translation. Quotes in Latin with translation

 Deffuncti injuria ne afficiantur.

-"The offense of the dead is beyond the jurisdiction."
+“The crime of a dead person is beyond jurisdiction.”

 Absentem laedit, qui cum ebrio litigat.

-"He who argues with the drunk, he fights with the absent."
+“He who argues with a drunken man fights with an absent one.”

 “What has no beginning has no end.”